 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 How can Campbell's Soups claim that they have used sea salt and have, therefore, less salt?
 That has really been bothering me.

-There's two ways to look at the issue of sea salt.
+There are two ways to look at the issue of sea salt.
 First, some science for review.

-Now, think of a bag of small pebbles that are smooth, round and about 1/8 inch in size.
-Compare this to gravel from your driveway at about 1 inch in size and are more irregularly shaped.
-If you fill a bucket with the pebbles and another bucket with the gravel there will be a lot of space between the irregular gravel and they will weigh less because of the extra air in between the rocks.
+Now, think of a bag of very small pebbles that are smooth, round and about 1/8 inch in size.
+Compare this to gravel, maybe from your driveway or a construction site, whose rocks are 1 to 2 inches in size and are more irregularly shaped.
+If you fill one bucket with the pebbles and another bucket with the gravel, there will be a lot of space between the irregular gravel chunks, and the bucket containing the gravel will weigh less than the bucket containing pebbles, because of the extra air in between the rocks.

-More directly, sprinkling sea salt on food adds larger, irregular shaped salt crystals to the outside of food and these will hit your tongue and activate the salt taste buds more than the fine crystals that could be lost in the cooking process.
+More directly, sprinkling sea salt on food adds larger, irregular shaped salt crystals to the outside of the food, and these will hit your tongue and activate the salt taste buds more than the fine crystals that could be lost in the cooking process.

 All that said, if you like the soup and it fits with your diet, buy it and eat it.

 Timothy S. Harlan, MD, FACP, CCMS